distanceworkshops/online-course/pages/alt-prep.md

         <figure>
             <img src="{{site.baseurl}}/images/deer-unsplash-smaller.jpg" alt="deer" />
         </figure>
-		The Distance programme is free to download and use.
-Following <a href="http://distancesampling.org/Distance/index.html">this link</a> will take you to a page where, after completing a brief questionnaire, you can download the setup programme and install it onto your computer.
+		The Distance program is free to download and use.
+Following <a href="http://distancesampling.org/Distance/index.html">this link</a> will take you to a page where, after completing a brief questionnaire, you can download the setup program and install it onto your computer.
 If you are accessing this page from People's Republic of China, you will not be able to download the software from the link provided, please contact us to receive download instructions.
     </div>
     <div class="small-6 columns">
         <h3>Data</h3>
         <figure>
             <img src="{{site.baseurl}}/images/dolphins-unsplash.jpg" alt="dolphins"  />
         </figure>
 		Data to be analysed for each of the computer exercises will be in the form of <b>.zip</b> archive files.
-These files can be opened by the Distance programme, but are not directly readable by you.
+These files can be opened by the Distance program, but are not directly readable by you.
 Links will be provided throughout the course materials for downloading data sets associated with each exercise.
     </div>
 </div>